 PhD Tuition Scholarship & Financial Support

 TTIC is committed to supporting its students fully for five years of doctoral education contingent on satisfactory status.
 No financial aid forms are required when applying to TTIC’s PhD program.
-Most applicants will receive a full-tuition waiver scholarship for their curriculum (at $30,000/year).
+Admitted students will receive a full-tuition scholarship (at $30,000/year).
 The annual living support stipend is paid monthly, with the amount disclosed in admission letters.
 This stipend requires no service in the first year.
 In the second year and beyond, students become Research Assistants to receive wages.

-In addition to scholarships and stipends, all students receive a start-up equipment budget of $3,000 to acquire a computer or other necessary gear through the Director of IT.
+All students receive a start-up equipment budget of $3,500 to acquire necessary tech equipment through the Director of IT.
 Additional research funding (for publications and conference attendance) may be provided throughout the student’s academic residency as various milestones are met.

 Partha Niyogi Memorial Fellowship